cap-js/attachments/README.md

     }
 }
 ```
 To ensure tenant identification when using a shared object store instance, the plugin prefixes attachment URLs with the tenant ID.
+Be sure the shared object store instance is bound to the `mtx` application module before deployment.

 ### Object Stores